The Conversion of Saul (Michelangelo): Description

 The figure of Christ is in the top left corner of the fresco.
-He is making a dramatic entrance into the scene, surrounded by a halo of light and a security detail of heavenly hosts.
-Some of these angels look on in awe and shock at the event occurring, while others act as a protective barrier between those things that are heavenly and divine and the earthly things below.
-A beam of light radiates from Christ down to a group of figures.
-This group is highly dramatized in their posing and expression.
-The most dramatic of these earthly figures is Saul himself.
-Saul has the face of an old man, though “we know and Michelangelo also knew it well that the calling of Saul on the road to Damascus occurred when he was about 30 years old."
+He is making a dramatic entrance into the scene, surrounded by a halo of light and a heavenly host of angels.
+Some of these angels look on in awe at the event occurring, while others act as a protective barrier between those things that are heavenly and divine and the earthly things below.
+A beam of light radiates from Christ down to a group of figures who are highly dramatized in their gestures and expressions.
+The most dramatic of these earthly figures is Saul.
+Saul has the face of an old man, though "we know and Michelangelo also knew it well that the calling of Saul on the road to Damascus occurred when he was about 30 years old."
 Saul's face reflects Michelangelo's own, who at this point was an old man also troubled by his faith.
-The figure of Saul represents “the human being in need of a greater light”.
-Surrounding Saul is a triangular composition of companions that attempt to aid him as he lies recumbent on the ground.
+The figure of Saul represents "the human being in need of a greater light".
+Surrounding Saul is a triangular composition of companions who attempt to aid him as he lies recumbent on the ground.
 With one hand raised to shield himself from Christ, he has an expression of strange discomfort and fear.
-Most of the elements of this painting point towards the figure of Saul as being the main focus of the composition.
 The downward sloping hills, the beam of radiant light, and the groupings of the figures surrounding Saul make it clear to the viewer that he is the most important person in this figure-heavy piece.